theanalyst/ceph/doc/radosgw/multisite.rst

 - **Realm**: A realm is a container for zonegroups, this allows for separation of zonegroups themselves between clusters.
-It is possible to create multiple realm, making it easier to run completely different configurations in the same cluster.
+It is possible to create multiple realms, making it easier to run completely different configurations in the same cluster.

-- **Period**: A period holds the configuration structure for the current state of the realm, a period needs to be updated whenever there is a zone configuration change of the master zone.
+- **Period**: A period holds the configuration structure for the current state of the realm.
+Every period contains a unique id and an epoch.
+Every realm has an associated current period, holding the current state of configuration of the zonegroups and storage policies.
+Any configuration change for a non master zone will increment the period's epoch.
+Changing the master zone to a different zone will trigger the following changes:
+  - A new period is generated with a new period id and epoch of 1
+  - Realm's current period is updated to point to the newly generated period id
+  - Realm's epoch is incremented

 Pool Configuration
 ==================